zulfnore/wp-elusive-iconfont/README.md

 At this point click the Preview Post/Page button to see the result and when you are happy save your work and the plugin will take care of displaying it on the frontend.

-__Credits__
+Credits:

- * Elusive Iconfont webfont and associated code are licensed under CC BY 3.0 and is a production of @fortaweso_me, by Dave Gandy.
+    Elusive Iconfont webfont and associated code are a production of @aristath, by Aristeides Stathopoulos. (http://aristath.github.com/elusive-iconfont/index.html)

 __Contributors Welcome__

 *   Submit a [pull request on Github](https://github.com/zulfnore/wpelusiveiconfont-plugin)